Exclusive: Wells Fargo lays off more than 200 business bankers in U.S. - sources

 (Reuters) - Wells Fargo & Co (WFC.N) has laid off more than 200 bankers in its U.S. lending divisions in recent months, as the bank reacted to business trends and restructured some units, sources familiar with the matter said this week.

-Many of the cuts were focused on Wells Fargo’s team that gives loans to energy companies and farmers, two portfolios in which the company is traditionally strong.
+Most of the cuts were in Wells Fargo’s commercial bank and many impacted its team that gives loans to farmers.
+The bank has also made cuts to its energy lending group.
+Energy and agriculture are two portfolios in which the company is traditionally strong.

+The fourth-largest U.S. lender by assets cut the unit that specializes in agricultural lending by at least 25%, according to four sources with direct knowledge of the matter.

+Over the summer, 22 bankers were axed from its energy team, according to two other sources.
+The cuts represented about 7% of the energy group, a spokeswoman said.

 The energy lending team sits within the investment bank and the agriculture group is part of commercial banking.
 The company has about 6,000 commercial bankers in the United States.

-The fourth-largest U.S. lender by assets cut the unit that specializes in agricultural lending by at least 25%, according to four sources with direct knowledge of the matter.

-Over the summer, 22 bankers were axed from its energy team, according to two other sources.

 Many of the agriculture cuts were concentrated in rural areas, one source told Reuters, including North Dakota and South Dakota where staff was cut in half.
 Wells Fargo plans to create a smaller group of agricultural bankers in one of its new centralized hubs who will work with customers, the person said.